Danielle Perez

-Danielle Perez is an American stand-up comic, actor, and writer.
+Danielle Perez (born 1984 or 1985) is an American stand-up comedian, actor, and writer.
 She participated in CBS's 2020 Diversity Sketch Comedy Showcase and has credits on ABC's Jimmy Kimmel Live!, MTV's Decoded, NBC's StandUp, and A Little Late with Lilly Singh.

 Early life

 Perez grew up in Los Angeles, California.
 She attended San Francisco State University.
+As a child, she struggled with eating disorders and depression.
+She is Afro-Dominican.